The importance of good order execution

 Brokers are legally obligated to execute any order given to them in the best way possible, and many will have their own Order Execution Policies to outline their practices and commitments to their customers.

-Brokers must obtain the best possible result when placing (buying or selling) an order on your behalf – they should never delay or stall your transaction.
-Bear in mind, however, that a ‘dealing desk’ broker may execute your trade by keeping it ‘in house’, not offsetting their exposure on your trade.
+Brokers must obtain the best possible result when placing an order (buying or selling) on your behalf – they should never delay or stall your transaction.

 Without the proper and immediate execution on your order, you could miss out on the buy/sell price that made you place the order in the first place.